awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.CloudWatch.md

 # Publishing Aurora PostgreSQL logs to Amazon CloudWatch Logs<a name="AuroraPostgreSQL.CloudWatch"></a>

-You can configure your Aurora PostgreSQL DB cluster to export log data to Amazon CloudWatch Logs on an ongoing basis\.
+You can configure your Aurora PostgreSQL DB cluster to export log data to Amazon CloudWatch Logs on a regular basis\.
 When you do so, events from your Aurora PostgreSQL DB cluster's PostgreSQL log are automatically *published* to Amazon CloudWatch, as Amazon CloudWatch Logs\.
 In CloudWatch, you can find the exported log data in a *Log group* for your Aurora PostgreSQL DB cluster\.
 The log group contains one or more *log streams* that contain the events from the PostgreSQL log from each instance in the cluster\.

-Publishing the logs to CloudWatch Logs lets you keep your cluster's PostgreSQL log records in highly durable storage\.
-With the log data available in CloudWatch Logs, you can assess your cluster's operations and look for anomolous events You can also use CloudWatch to create alarms and view metrics\.
+Publishing the logs to CloudWatch Logs allows you to keep your cluster's PostgreSQL log records in highly durable storage\.
+With the log data available in CloudWatch Logs, you can evaluate and improve your cluster's operations\.
+You can also use CloudWatch to create alarms and view metrics\.
 To learn more, see [Monitoring log events in Amazon CloudWatch](#AuroraPostgreSQL.CloudWatch.Monitor)\.

 **Note**
 Publishing your PostgreSQL logs to CloudWatch Logs consumes storage, and you incur charges for that storage\.
 Be sure to delete any CloudWatch Logs that you no longer need\.

-Turning the export log option off for an existing Aurora PostgreSQL DB cluster doesn't affect any data that's already held in CloudWatch Logs log groups\.
-Existing logs are still available in CloudWatch Logs, based on your log retention settings\.
+Turning the export log option off for an existing Aurora PostgreSQL DB cluster doesn't affect any data that's already held in CloudWatch Logs\.
+Existing logs remain available in CloudWatch Logs based on your log retention settings\.
 To learn more about CloudWatch Logs, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)

 Aurora PostgreSQL supports publishing logs to CloudWatch Logs for the following versions\.
 + 14\.3 and higher 14 versions